 Your chihuahua puppy is an open book

 Their brain is a mass of flexible pathways and with the right management and training it’s easy to help them become bright, cheerful and an optimistic dogs.
-If we get it wrong then we can create the exact opposite, a dog that’s brarky, bitey and pessimistic.
+If we get it wrong then we can create the exact opposite, a dog that barks, bites and has a pessimistic outlook.
 Turning a pessimistic, over cautious dog around can be hard work.

 Some of the personality has already been shaped by the breeder, so it’s extremely important to buy your chihuahua puppy from an experienced, reputable breeder.
 A puppy born to a stressed mother is more likely to have behaviour problems.
 This is one of many reason you need to make certain you are not buying from a puppy farm.
 Puppy farm dogs live in the worst situations and suffer dreadful cruelty.
 Please be super cautious.

 A good breeder is likely to have done some of the work already by playing low level household cd’s and getting the puppy used to being handled.
-Don’t be scared to question the breeder and find out what socialization they have had.
+Don’t be scared to question the breeder.

 #1: Socialise (not)